Jump to Section

 Our argument is that the focus and attention given to American CBD hemp plants by the farmers who grow them will lead to a superior, cleaner product than what you can get from overseas.

-American farmers are growing hemp for textiles, food products, and cannabinoids.
+American farmers are growing hemp for textiles, food, and cannabinoids.

-The cannabinoids, especially the CBD, is where our interest lies.
+The cannabinoids, especially CBD, is where our interest lies.

 American farmers who are growing hemp for CBD extraction:

 - Grow special varieties and strains of hemp which are known for their high CBD content

 - Focus on female hemp plants to get the most flowers